esp32-gpio

 What are and how to use GPIO in the ESP32

-GPIO pins (General Purpose Input/Output) are digital ports that can be configured as both inputs and outputs on a microcontroller.
+GPIO pins (General Purpose Input/Output) are digital ports that can be configured as either inputs or outputs on a microcontroller.

 Inputs are used to read signals from the outside, such as sensors, switches, or any device that generates an electrical signal.